Charlottesville Derby Dames: History and organization

 The league has also run a junior roller derby team since April 2014, Charlottesville Junior Roller Derby, who are members of JRDA.

+In March 2025, the Charlottesville Derby Dames announced on Facebook that they were changing their name to Charlottesville Roller Derby and released a new logo to re-iterate their commitment to inclusiveness.

 WFTDA competition

 Charlottesville qualified for WFTDA Playoffs for the first time in 2015, entering the Division 1 Playoff in Jacksonville as the tenth seed.
 After an opening round upset over Glasgow, Charlottesville fell to Denver, Detroit and Steel City (Pittsburgh) to finish in eighth place.
 In 2016, Charlottesville entered the Division 2 Playoff in Lansing, Michigan as the seventh seed, and defeated #10 Grand Raggidy Roller Girls (Grand Rapids, MI), #2 Sac City Rollers (Sacramento) and #3 Wasatch Roller Derby (Salt Lake City) before falling 189-165 to Calgary to finish in second place, albeit with a berth in the Division 2 bracket of WFTDA Championships.
 At Championships, a narrow 205-200 loss to Brandywine Roller Derby (Downingtown, PA) led to a rematch against Calgary in the third place game, a 252-197 Calgary victory, which gave Charlottesville a fourth-place finish.
 Charlottesville returned to Division 1 Playoffs in 2017 at Seattle as the twelfth seed, but lost both their games to Montreal Roller Derby (486-144) and Jacksonville RollerGirls (318-161) to finish outside of the medal round.

 In 2018, Charlottesville for the WFTDA North American East Continental Cup held in Kalamazoo, Michigan as the third seed, and finished in second place, losing the gold medal game to Boston Roller Derby 206-169.
 Charlottesville skater River Styx Phoenix was named tournament MVP.